What is the plate method?

 The plate method can help people with weight management by controlling portion size, and it can also help with managing carbohydrate intake.

-Start with a regular dinner plate, and fill half the plate with non-starchy vegetables.
+2. Fill the largest section (1/2 of the plate) with non-starchy vegetables and fruits.
 Non-starchy vegetables include most vegetables except potatoes, peas, corn and winter squash.

 To get more ideas on how you can plan tasty and nutritious meals read Joanne Lewis’ series of blogs here.